Mushaga Bakenga: Charity and activism

 Bakenga started an organisation called Jabez's World through which he runs a school named College Namugunga in Eastern Congo which has about 1300 students.
 On 18 September 2024, he won the FIFPro Marcus Rashford Award for championing 'programs and actions that have a positive impact on their communities'.

 International career

 Bakenga has represented Norway from under-15 level up to under-21 level.
 He scored a hat-trick for the under-19 team in the match against Moldova U19 in April 2011.
 Later the same year he made his debut for the under-21 team later the same year.
 He was not included in the Norwegian squad for the 2013 UEFA European Under-21 Football Championship, but scored four goals for the "new" under-21 team in the match against Poland U21 on 10 June 2013.

-Having never appeared in a competitive match for Norway, Bakenga remains potentially eligible for DR Congo.

 Personal life

 His parents hail from the Democratic Republic of the Congo.
 He's the nephew of doctor Denis Mukwege, a Nobel Peace Prize recipient.